shubhamd99/full_android/README.md

 ## IME Actions
 IME Action directs the keyboard what type of action should be displayed.
 Keyboard Options can be used to handle options such as to toggle auto-correct, capitalization, the keyboard type, and the IME Action as well.

+## ViewModel
+It expose values/data to other classes and composables - single source of truth.
+The data is integral and away from the lifecycle of Activity and Composables.
+The ViewModel class is a business logic or screen level state holder.
+It exposes state to the UI and encapsulates related business logic.
+Its principal advantage is that it caches state and persists it through configuration changes.
+This means that your UI doesn’t have to fetch data again when navigating between activities, or following configuration changes, such as when rotating the screen.